ssmirr/appdev-chapters/minimal-javascript.md

 [^second_lang]: This has hiring implications. _Really_ good developers can get up to speed on a new language pretty quickly (especially if it's a nice language like Ruby).
 If there are other developers on the team to answer questions about the codebase/framework while they are working on small introductory tasks, then it shouldn't be a dealbreaker that a strong developer has 0 years of experience in whatever stack you happen to be using, if they say they're willing to learn.

     Conversely, if a developer pigeonholes themselves as just a Rails developer or just a Node developer or just a React developer, then that's a red flag; they probably aren't very strong.
+(My opinion.)

 ### A review of some Ruby